The Unofficial CISSPforum FAQ

 GM-free.
 Ford-free too.
 No cute cuddly animals were harmed in its production, only nasty slimy ones.

-This FAQ is so environmentally friendly, it is likely to slip away to hug a tree the very moment your back is turned.
+This FAQ is so environmentally friendly, it is likely to slip away to hug another tree the very moment your back is turned.
 Please don’t print it out, especially if you have an evil printer from hell.

 1.6 Other versions of this FAQ